Garfield (Pittsburgh)

 Garfield is a neighborhood in the East End of the City of Pittsburgh, Pennsylvania, United States.
 Garfield is bordered on the South by Bloomfield and Friendship (at Penn Avenue), on the West by the Allegheny Cemetery (at Mathilda Street), on the North by Stanton Heights (at Mossfield Street), and on the East by East Liberty (at Negley Avenue).
 Like many parts of Pittsburgh, Garfield is a fairly steep neighborhood, with north-south residential streets running at about a 20% incline from Penn Avenue at the bottom to Mossfield Street at the top.
 Garfield is divided into “the valley” and “the hilltop.”

-Garfield is part of District 9 on the Pittsburgh City Council, and is currently represented by Rev. Ricky Burgess.
+Garfield is part of District 9 on the Pittsburgh City Council, and is currently represented by Khari Mosley.

 City Steps

 The Garfield neighborhood has 13 distinct flights of city steps - many of which are open and in a safe condition.
 In Garfield, the Steps of Pittsburgh quickly connect pedestrians to public transportation and the Penn Avenue business corridor and provide an easy way to access the Fort Pitt Playground and neighborhood parklets.